moble/PostNewtonian.jl/docs/src/interface/units.md

 \qquad \mathrm{or} \qquad
 h \approx H\, \frac{M_z}{d_\mathrm{L}}\, \frac{G}{c^2}.
 ```
+(The equality is only approximate because we assume that terms in ``1/r^2`` can
+be ignored, which is almost certainly true of any detection in the foreseeable
+future.)
 Here, ``r`` is the radius of the observer in asymptotically Minkowski
 coordinates centered on the source and ``M`` is the total mass of the binary;
 alternatively, ``M_z=M(1+z)`` is the redshifted mass and ``d_\mathrm{L}`` is the
 luminosity distance between the source and observer.
 For more complete